 Design and Technology

-At Portfields Primary School, we believe that design and technology helps to prepare children for the developing world and encourages them to become curious and creative problem-solvers, both as individuals and as part of a team.
+At Portfields Primary School, we believe that Design and Technology helps to prepare children for the developing world and encourages them to become curious and creative problem-solvers, both as individuals and as part of a team.

-Through the study of design and technology, children combine practical skills with an understanding of aesthetic, social and environmental issues.
-Design and technology helps all children to become discerning and informed consumers and potential innovators.
+Through the study of Design and Technology, children combine practical skills with an understanding of aesthetic, social and environmental issues.
+Design and Technology helps all children to become discerning and informed consumers and potential innovators.
 It provides children with a greater awareness and understanding of how everyday products are designed and made.

-Our Design Technology teaching and learning develops imaginative thinking in children and enables them to talk about what they like and dislike when designing and making.
+Our Design and Technology teaching and learning develops imaginative thinking in children and enables them to talk about what they like and dislike when designing and making.
 Children will talk about how things work, draw and model their ideas and select appropriate tools and techniques for making a product, whilst following safe procedures.
-Through Design Technology we encourage children to foster enjoyment, satisfaction and purpose in designing and making.
+Through Design and Technology, we encourage children to foster enjoyment, satisfaction and purpose in designing and making.
 Children will use ICT software to assist their designing and learning.

 Children are given the opportunity to work within three main areas of development:

 - focused practical tasks allowing children to learn, practice and develop key skills;